-When Maryland law is paired with the complex structure of some retirement and pension plans, it makes dividing and distributing assets during divorce somewhat complicated.
+When Maryland law is paired with the complex structure of some retirement distribution and pension plans, it makes dividing and distributing assets during divorce somewhat complicated.
 With the possible exception of your home, your retirement savings are one of your most valuable assets.
 Anything paid into the plan during your marriage is subject to marital property laws and considered in the property division process.

-If you value your retirement, you will want a lawyer with experience fighting for clients’ pensions and navigating the state’s retirement and pension regulations to represent you during this time.
+If you value your retirement, you will want a lawyer with experience fighting for clients’ pensions and navigating the state’s retirement distribution and pension regulations to represent you during this time.
 You also need an attorney who has the resources to connect you with financial experts who can help navigate the complicated laws surrounding distributing money from pension plans and retirement accounts.

 How does Maryland law affect retirement and pension distribution?

 Maryland follows a system of equitable distribution in divorce cases.
 Equitable distribution, unlike community property in which you divide all assets 50/50, means that you must simply divide your possessions in a way that the law deems fair.